Brick and Mortar Calculator

 • Adobe

-• - made from clay and various fillers
+• - made from natural clay combined with various fillers

 • Ceramic

-• - (the most common) made from fired clay
+• - (the most prevalent) produced from fired clay

 • Silicate